 Diaphragms or caps are inserted high into the woman’s vagina to cover the cervix (the opening of the womb) and stop the man’s sperm from entering the womb.
 To work properly they need to be used with a spermicide, which kills sperm.

 Diaphragms or caps only give limited protection against sexually transmitted infections.
 The chance of becoming pregnant while using a diaphragm or cap is 4 to 20% if it is used correctly, including using a spermicide.

 Diaphragms and caps come in different sizes and must be fitted by an experienced doctor or nurse.
 The fit must be checked at least once a year and after pregnancy, vaginal surgery or if you lose more than 3 kg in weight.

 What to do if barrier contraception methods fail

 - if your barrier contraceptive was used incorrectly or became dislodged, you may become pregnant or contract a sexually transmitted infection

 - you may want to think about using emergency contraception.
-The Emergency Contraceptive Pill (ECP) can prevent an unwanted pregnancy if the woman takes it within 72 hours of unprotected sex.
+There are 2 types of the Emergency Contraceptive Pill (ECP) that can prevent an unwanted pregnancy if the woman takes it within the appropriate timeframe (within 72 hours or within 120 hours) since unprotected sex.
 The ECP can be sold by pharmacists; you don’t need a prescription.
 The pharmacist is required to record the supply of the ECP, and every pharmacy is different in how your personal and confidential information is documented.
 The ECP is also available from your doctor, Family Planning Clinic or sexual health clinic

 - an intrauterine contraceptive device (IUD) can also protect against pregnancy if a woman has it fitted within five days of unprotected sex.
 See your doctor, Family Planning Clinic or sexual health clinic for information